Saga Norén: Characterization

 The basic idea for Saga Norén was of a woman with absolutely no social skills.
 So from the very first episode she is defined by her bluntness, nearly always telling the truth even if it risks hurting or offending those she interacts with.
 While she is often seen as insensitive or rude to the characters around her for this reason, it is shown as unintentional.
-She approaches everything directly and logically, and often is oblivious to the fact that her blunt demeanor sometimes offends others, while her inability to empathise with people around her makes her somewhat unsuited to questioning the recently bereaved relatives of victims, but she sometimes tries to make amends when it is explained to her and is not a malicious character.
+She approaches everything directly and logically, and often is oblivious to the fact that her blunt demeanor sometimes offends others, while her lack of showing empathy to people around her makes her somewhat unsuited to questioning the recently bereaved relatives of victims, but she sometimes tries to make amends when it is explained to her and is not a malicious character.
 Her boss, Hans Petterson - and later Martin - provides her with guidance in social scenarios.
 She is shown to have emotions and does care about those close to her, like Martin or Hans, but she expresses them differently.
 She rarely smiles, and walks with a stiff-backed gait.

 Saga Norén's other defining traits are a strict adherence to rules, in her case the code of conduct for police officers, and a great level of devotion to her job and everything surrounding it.
 The first episode of the series establishes that she has a basic knowledge of forensic pathology, personally examining a murder victim and correctly identifying the cause of death.
 Her strong belief in following rules is also presented straight away in the series, when she files a report against Martin for having let an ambulance pass through a crime scene.
 It becomes a key source of conflict between the two characters, as he is shown to be more than willing to bend the rules from time to time.
 Over the course of the series, a key part of the character development for Saga is to learn to be more flexible and in the later series she is shown to break some rules on her own initiative.

 She does not like physical contact, and noticeably stiffens whenever someone shows her physical affection or simply touches her.
 Unlike other character traits, this is explored in greater detail only later in the series, and quite extensively throughout the third series when several characters attempt to put an arm around her shoulders or embrace her.
 Saga is shown to be more likely to be comfortable around the people she trusts greatly, such as her boss Hans Petterson (whom she allows to hug her provided he asks first) and partner Henrik Sabroe, however when around someone who she deems to be an "outsider", or someone who she perceives to be a threat, she visibly retreats away from them, most notably in her encounters with her mother Louise.